This quick tutorial shows you how to check the CPU temperature on Ubuntu and other Linux distributions with a help of a tool called Psensor.

 Then under the Application Indicator menu, select the component for which you want to display the temperature and then check the Display sensor in the label option.

-Go to Preferences->Startup and the check Launch on session startup to start Psensor at each boot.
+Go to Preferences->Startup and then check Launch on session startup to start Psensor at each boot.

 That’s it.
-All you need to monitor the CPU temperature is here.
+Everything you need for monitoring and checking your CPU temperature is here.
 You can keep an eye on it and it may help you find out which process is overheating your computer.